Materiality

 Stance on and Approach to Dialogue with Our Core Stakeholders

-Stakeholders Stance on dialogue Approach to dialogue
+Stakeholders Stance on dialogue Approach to dialogue References

 Building tenants, home buyers, users of services

 We established various systems to incorporate customer feedback in our business activities.
 We use these systems to provide valuable products and services that offer safety and peace of mind, while continuously improving customer satisfaction.
+We are also promoting initiatives through collaboration and co-creation with customers to address social issues.

 • Customer satisfaction surveys